Documentation Index

 The easiest way to get started with OpnForm is through our official managed service in the Cloud.
-It takes just 1 minute to try out the builder for free, with high availability, backups, security, and maintenance all managed for you.
+It takes just 1 minute to start building forms with the free plan, with high availability, backups, security, and maintenance all managed for you.

 Overview